DarkFlameSword/Obsidian-Repository/Temp/Monash/FIT9132/Quiz考前随笔.md

 # ATTENTION
-the alias in SELECT clause should only be used in ORDER BY and some LIMIT clauses the alias in FROM cla
+the alias in SELECT clause should only be used in ORDER BY and some LIMIT clauses the alias in FROM clause could be used in everywhere